 The deposited funds include profits accumulated up to the balance sheet date.
 The deposited funds may be withdrawn only upon the fulfillment of the obligation pursuant to Israeli severance pay law or labor agreements.
-The value of the deposited funds is based on the cash surrendered value of these policies, and includes immaterial profits.
+The value of the deposited funds is based on the cash surrender value of these policies, and includes immaterial profits.

-Severance expenses for the years ended December 31, 2001, 2002 and 2003, were \$ 1,997, \$ 1,741 and \$ 1,437, respectively.
+Severance expenses for the years ended December 31, 2002, 2003 and 2004, were \$1,741, \$1,437 and \$2,240, respectively.

-k.
+m.
 Employee benefit plan:

-The Company has a 401(K) defined contribution plan covering certain employees in the U.S. All eligible employees may elect to contribute up to 50%, but no greater than \$ 12 per year, of their annual compensation to the plan through salary deferrals, subject to IRS limits.
-From January 1, 1996 (inception) to December 31, 2003, the Company made no matching contributions to the plan.
+The Company has a 401(K) defined contribution plan covering certain employees in the U.S. All eligible employees may elect to contribute up to 50%, but not greater than \$ 13 per year, of their annual compensation to the plan through salary deferrals, subject to IRS limits.
+From January 1, 1996 (inception) to December 31, 2004, the Company made no matching contributions to the plan.

-l.
+n.
 Income taxes: